Friday, December 13, 2024

 Of course, a dictatorial regime can quickly restore order, jail corrupt officials and saboteurs, and send millions of people to dig trenches and produce drones.
 Under a dictatorship, no one will dare to take bribes to excuse themselves from mobilization, and no one will be able to excuse themselves.

 Of course, the army will quickly compensate for the losses, there will be more drones, and Ukrainian shells and missiles will begin to be produced.
 Dictatorial regimes know how to mobilize all resources to wage war.
-You can even make an atomic bomb - after all, the DPRK was able to...
+You can even make an atomic bomb - after all, North Korea was able to...

 What dictatorial regimes cannot do is avoid making fatal mistakes.